dewarian/functional-programming-1/README.md

 1. Find out how facets work.
 2. Sort through the data to find if all variables are accessable.
-    a.
-Make sure to only get all the books in the Api.
+    * Make sure to only get all the books in the Api.
-    b.
-All the books need to be in dutch.
+    * All the books need to be in dutch.
-    c.
-Find all the authors.
+    * Find all the authors.
-    d.
-Find the different publishers.
+    * Find the different publishers.
-    e.
-Sort through all the publication years of these authors.
+    * Sort through all the publication years of these authors.
-    f.
-Is there a connection with events?
+    * Is there a connection with events?
-    g.
-Use another Api with the most popular male and female firstnames.
+    * Use another Api with the most popular male and female firstnames.
 3. Try to use more keySearch words, to make the results more clearer.
 4. Store results in a New Object